Protogygia album (Harvey, 1876)

 Protogygia album is a nearly entirely white moth found in dry steppe habitats.
-It is medium size (FW length 14–17 mm).
-The forewing is sprinkled with scattered black scales, and the only consistent marking is a small black dot at the position of the lower reniform spot.
+It is medium-sized (FW length 14–17 mm).
+The forewing is sprinkled with scattered black scales, and the only consistent marking is a small, black dot at the position of the lower reniform spot.
 The male antenna is bead-like.

 The type locality of Arsilonche album Harvey is Oregon.